Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ![[Pasted image 20231120115712.png|300]] ![[Pasted image 20231120115818.png|300]]
 In the first image there is the data set 1 with all the classes represented by each colour and a lot of data mixed together making it difficult to distinguish them.
 For this reason I split the data and extracted a total of 500 elements from each group to make the dataset more readable.
 This was made only for the graphical representation, of course the training and the test size set is inalterated.

 When I finally got a satisfactory result, I was able to add some features and come up with a better solution.
-The first thing to be added was a well-functioning classification evaluation.
+The first thing that was added was a well-functioning classification evaluation.
+A first to measure accuracy, useful to represent the proportion of true positives among all instances predicted to be positive within the model.

 ---
 # References